bestupefy/Canister/README.md

 #Built for All OS's:

-Wheather it is Mac,Windows or Linux.I am available everywhere just like docker.
+Wheather it is Mac,Windows or Linux.I am available everywhere just like docker:)

 #Licensed Under: